 7. What about Kelly annoys you the most?

 Seriously?
-What with your shameless attraction to short, balding men and my fascination with pointless suffering, we're a match made in heaven.
+What with her shameless attraction to short, balding men and my fascination with pointless suffering, we're a match made in heaven.
 I love my spotted Queen.
-Without you, how would I have figured out that it's sociably unacceptable to wander the neighborhood carrying a 12-pack cooler under my arm?
+Without her, how would I have figured out that it's sociably unacceptable to wander the neighborhood carrying a 12-pack cooler under my arm?
 How would I know when an old shirt “just really needs to go away”?
-You complete me.
-C'mon, it works for Tom Cruise.